MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 #### Actions to take

-On a domain-joined VAMT client computer, verify the following:
+On a domain-joined VAMT client computer, verify that:

 1. You (or the activating user) have permissions to access the client computer.
 2. Your account (or that of the activating user) appears in the **User Accounts** list on the client computer.
-For more information, see [Local Accounts](https://docs.microsoft.com/windows/security/identity-protection/access-control/local-accounts).
+For more information, see [Local Accounts](/windows/security/identity-protection/access-control/local-accounts).

 ### Phone activation

-This section describes problems that you might encounter when you use phone activation.
+This section describes problems that you might experience when you use phone activation.

 #### Error: 0xC004F04D The Software Licensing Service determined that the Installation ID (IID) or the Confirmation ID (CID) is invalid

-When you try to activate the product key, you receive a message that resembles the following:
+When you try to activate the product key, you receive a message similar to the following example:

 > Run 'slui.exe 0x2a 0xC004F04D' to display the error text.
 Error: 0xC004F04D